THE 2020 PENINSULAR WAR SPAIN CAMPAIGN TOUR

 A Blend of City, Fortress, Historic, Palace & Monastery 4-5 Stars

-Our tour takes in 10 top quality hotels, hand-picked for your comfort, reflecting the character of each location.
+Our tour takes in 10 top quality hotels, hand-picked for your comfort, reflecting the best character of each location.

 This adds to the variety of your experience and, critically, avoids long travel times during and at the end of each day.